-Applying to become a community organizer with DART is a two step process, with both parts due on or before March 1, 2017.
+Applying to become a community organizer with DART is a three step process, with all parts due on or before April 3, 2017.

-Application Step I: Complete the short answer questions here.
+Application Step 2: Complete the short answer questions here.

 Essay Prompt #1: Every day, policy decisions are made in cities around the country that deeply impact our lives.
 These decisions are often made in private by people representing powerful interests like banks, government, health care systems, utility companies and others.
 The power to influence decisions in this arena typically comes from two sources: organized people and organized money.
 When unorganized, certain populations such as minorities, children, elderly and low-income communities are largely left out of this decision making process.
 At DART, we believe this imbalance of power is the root cause for most of the problems that plague our communities (e.g., inadequate public schools, predatory lending, crime, wasteful spending of tax money, unemployment, etc).